Exercise Tiger: Other consequences

 Official histories contain little information about the tragedy.
-Some commentators have called it a cover-up, but the initial critical secrecy about Tiger may have merely resulted in longer-term quietude.
+Some commentators have called it a cover-up, but protecting the secrecy of the Normandy landings was paramount, and the urgencies created by the invasion spread non-critical resources thin.
 In his book The Forgotten Dead: Why 946 American Servicemen Died Off The Coast Of Devon In 1944 – And The Man Who Discovered Their True Story, published in 1988, Ken Small declares that the event "was never covered up; it was 'conveniently forgotten'".

 The casualty statistics from Tiger were not released by Supreme Headquarters Allied Expeditionary Force (SHAEF) until August 1944, along with the casualties of the actual D-Day landings.
 This report stated that there were 442 army dead and 197 navy, for a total of 639.
 (However, Moon had reported on 30 April that there were 749 dead.)
 Charles B. MacDonald, author and former deputy chief historian at the U.S. Army Center of Military History, notes that information from the SHAEF press release appeared in the August issue of Stars and Stripes.
 MacDonald surmises that the press release went largely unnoticed in light of the larger events that were occurring at the time.
 The story was detailed in at least three books at the end of the war, including Captain Harry C. Butcher's My Three Years With Eisenhower (1946), and in several publications and speeches.

 Memorials

 Devon resident and civilian Ken Small took on the task of seeking to commemorate the event, after discovering evidence of the aftermath washed up on the shore while beachcombing in the early 1970s.

 In 1974, Small bought from the U.S. Government the rights to a submerged tank from the 70th Tank Battalion discovered in his search.
 In 1984, with the aid of local residents and diving firms, he raised the tank, which now stands as a memorial to the incident.
 The local authority provided a plinth on the seafront to put the tank on, and erected a plaque in memory of the men killed.
 The American military honoured and supported him.
-Small died of cancer in March 2004, a few weeks before the 60th anniversary of Exercise Tiger.

 The Slapton Sands memorial plaque reads: